Career expats see the local economy as a benefit. They move for better job opportunities or looking for a permanent change.

 Working online and traveling the world, doesn’t it sound promising?

-With the trend of remote working, we see more and more people opt for living out of suitcases or backpacks.
+With the remote working trend, we see more and more people opt for living out of suitcases or backpacks.
 They work from home, at cafes, or anywhere in the world that has the internet.

 They’re maybe stock-traders, copy-writers, programmers, or freelancers working on their client’s projects.
-They may move after a period of time to explore other countries on their bucket list.
+They may move after a period to explore other countries on their bucket list.

-If you plan to live and work abroad, research visa requirements carefully.
+If you plan to live and work abroad, you should research visa requirements carefully.

 5. The romantic